Learn About Landing a Non-Flying Career

-One of the things that is a challenge for people who choose a pilot career is the narrowly focused and highly technical skills that come with it.
+One of the things that becomes a challenge for people who choose a pilot career is the narrowly focused and highly technical skills that come with it.
 Flying requires a huge investment and there’s often no large reward.
 It’s a career that, in the early days at least, requires a significant financial sacrifice, and it comes with the stress of knowing that with just one small health problem, your flying career could come to a screeching halt.

-The specialized training a pilot goes through is only good for one thing - flying.
-And if you can’t continue to fly for one reason or another (if you develop one of these disqualifying medical conditions, for example), or if you just decide that you don’t like airline flying, you might be stuck.
+If you can’t continue to fly for one reason or another (if you develop one of these disqualifying medical conditions, for example), or if you just decide that you don’t like airline flying, you might be stuck.
 Many pilots have left the airlines and are successfully employed in other industries, but the limited scope of the pilot career means that if you aren’t flying, you may have a tough time finding another job.

 NTSB Accident Investigator

 Accident investigation fascinates most of us.
 But only a very small percentage of people in the aviation industry will work as an accident investigator, probably because aircraft accident investigators often have skills in at least two areas: a pilot who is also an engineer, for example, or maybe a pilot with a degree in human factors.
 Having experience in two different fields of study will help you get a job as an air safety in investigator for the NTSB, the FAA or an airline safety department.

 Being an airport manager is mostly about management, but you have to know a thing or two about airplanes, too, and most airline management positions require some experience in an aviation-related field along with a degree in management.
 A degree in aviation management along with pilot certificates will pretty much seal the deal if you’re looking for a job as an airport manager.